-- Racers must be 40 years of age or older by mid-season (June 30) to compete in this class. - Machines classified below 600 Supersport are not allowed. - Exceptions to motorcycle eligibility limitations may be approved based on assessment of bike and rider capability by appeal to the Membership Representative, Referee, and Race Director. - Class points are awarded, but points do not count toward the Overall, Clubman or Vintage Championship.
+- Racers must be 40 years of age or older by mid-season (June 30) to compete in this class. - Machines primarily classified below "600" in the Migration Chart (A-8) not allowed. - Exceptions to motorcycle eligibility limitations may be approved based on assessment of bike and rider capability by appeal to the Membership Representative, Referee, and Race Director. - Class points are awarded, but points do not count toward the Overall, Clubman or Vintage Championship.